CS234319/safot/tutorials/md/Mini-LISP.md

 ### Separator characters
 Space, newlines, and, tabulation characters cannot appear within atoms, but are otherwise ignored.
 ### Upper casing
-For historical reasons,
+For historical reasons, just as in Fortran, all letters are upper case.
-All other characters are considered space